submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.14.6

+* The `subctl cloud prepare azure` command has a new flag, `air-gapped`, to indicate the cluster is in an air-gapped environment which may forbid certain configurations in a disconnected Azure installation.

 ## v0.15.2 (July 4, 2023)

 * The `subctl cloud prepare azure` command has a new flag, `air-gapped`, to indicate the cluster is in an air-gapped